Eppo-exp/eppo-docs/docs/data-management/metrics/simple-metric.md

 ### Time windows

 Eppo allows you to further refine metrics by adding a time window.
-For example, we may be interested in a metric that only considers purchases starting two days after and within seven days of the user's assignment to an experiment.
+Based on specifying a time window to start after X days within Y days of assignment, the time window is calculated as `X <= event datetime < Y`.
+For example, we may be interested in a metric that only considers purchases starting two days after and within seven days of the user's assignment to an experiment, which is calculated as `2 days <= event assignment datetime < 7 days`.

 ![Adding a time frame to a metric](/img/data-management/metrics/create-metric-timeframe.png)